FunkyMuse/blog/_posts/2021-07-06-arch_components_donts.md

 There are several mistakes you can make when using architecture components, even if you don't make them, you should be aware.

+This article assumes you have knowledge what `ViewModel` is, `SOLID` principles and some general knowledge how things make sense (at least in this article).

 ## Leaking LiveData observers in Fragments
 ---